Being Safe at Central

-The vice-president for enrollment and student development, Title IX coordinator, dean or assistant deans of students can help you report a crime to the police.
-Their telephone numbers are listed in the front of this document.
+The vice-president for student development and dean of students, Title IX coordinator, deputy Title IX coordinators or assistant deans of students can help you report a crime to the police.
+Their contact information is provided here.
 Confidential help is available and discussed in the next section for those who prefer not to report an alleged crime, though all individuals knowledgeable of such occurrences are encouraged to do so.

 College administrators also provide the college community with timely warnings of reported crimes that are considered to be an immediate threat to students and employees.
 Crime alert notices will be posted on the website and sent via email and cell phone text message to all students and those employees who have chosen to use this service.
 These notices may also be posted in appropriate areas.
 These notices generally do not include the names of individuals involved, but do describe the crime and circumstances surrounding the crime, to assist the campus community in protecting itself and in apprehending those accused of committing the crimes.

 Confidential help is available to those who prefer not to report an alleged crime.
-Telephone numbers for campus counselors, the college chaplain and mental health providers in the community are listed on the first page of this document.
+Contact information for campus counselors, the college chaplain and mental health providers in the community are provided here.
 The Central College counselors and chaplain are knowledgeable about referral resources that are necessary when a student’s needs exceed staff qualifications or when students would prefer to work with off-campus professionals.

-- Everfi has been contracted to provide primary prevention and awareness online training for employees and students that complies with federal requirements under Title IX, VAWA and the Campus SaVE Act.
+- "Get Inclusive" has been contracted to provide primary prevention and awareness online training for employees and students that complies with federal requirements under Title IX, VAWA and the Campus SaVE Act.

 Current Central employees complete annual training.

-Incoming and returning students complete training each summer.
+Incoming and returning students complete training each summer or fall.

 Training for all new employees is an on-going process at the time of hire.

-- A letter with employee policy website link was sent to employees (October) outlining harassment policies and how to report concerns as well as outlining the drug-free schools law and Central College policies on drug and alcohol use.
+- Emails are sent to employees in the fall with website links to employee policies on discrimination and harassment (including sexual harassment) and how to report concerns as well as the drug-free schools law and Central College policies on drug and alcohol use.

-- The student development areas of residence life (RAs); student leadership/involvement (orientation leaders, and campus activities board); and wellness paraprofessional student staff members are provided training on Sexual and Relationship Misconduct policy, referral responsibility, bystander intervention (using Mentors in Violence Prevention curriculum), alcohol awareness, and resource availability during training prior to the commencement of fall and spring classes.
+- The student development areas of residence life (RAs) and student leadership/involvement (orientation leaders and campus activities board) are provided training on the Equal Opportunity, Harassment and Nondiscrimination policy, referral responsibility, bystander intervention (using Mentors in Violence Prevention curriculum), alcohol awareness and resource availability during training prior to the commencement of fall and spring classes.

 Prevention and Awareness Programs/Campaigns

-- Required attendance for all new students (first-years and transfers) at the “Can I Kiss You” program with Mike Domitrz from the DateSafe project which has become an annual program, currently in its 10th consecutive year.
-The Title IX coordinator is introduced and the president of the college offers remarks after the program.
-Topics covered include sexual misconduct and assault, active consent, bystander intervention, recognizing domestic violence, dating violence, and stalking.
+- Required attendance for all new students (first-years and transfers) at the “Can I Kiss You” program with Mike Domitrz from the Center for Respect has become an annual program.
+The Title IX coordinator and equity officer is introduced, the student body president speaks and the president of the college offers remarks after the program.
+Topics covered include sexual harassment and assault, active consent, bystander intervention, recognizing domestic violence, dating violence and stalking.
 Crisis Intervention Service (CIS) and college counselors are present prior to and after the event to distribute educational literature and to address student concerns.

 - Welcome Week discussions in residence communities reviewing community standards and students’ role in creating a safe and welcoming environment.